j30231/mmlu_test/README.md

 ## Contributing

 Contributions are always welcome!
 Fork this repository, add features or fix bugs, and submit a pull request.

+## Acknowledgements

+All source code was created using [Cursor AI](https://cursor.com/).
+Additionally, [LM Studio](https://lmstudio.ai/) was utilized to easily load LLM models and perform repetitive MMLU tasks using `batch.sh`.

 ## Contact